MrCheater/optimistic-updates-and-cqrs/article.md

  ![CQRS Pattern](img/cqsr_pattern.png)

 Optimistic UIs don’t wait for an operation to finish to update to the final state.
-They immediately switch to the final state, showing fake data for the time while the real operation is still in-progress.
+They immediately switch to the final state, showing estimated data for the time while the real operation is still in-progress.

 This is especially true when on mobile connections.